questaware/microemacs/src/microemacs.md

     They apply only to Unix.)

 #cols   The number of columns on the screen
 #colors Not in use
 #csr    The sequence to define the scroll region
 #cup    The sequence to position the cursor
 #dl1    The sequence to go down a line (only used if #csr = "")
 #ed     The sequence to erase to end of the screen
 #el     The sequence to erase to end of the line
 #il1    The sequence to go up a line (only used if #csr = "")
 #ind    The sequence to scroll the window down, text up
 #is1    The sequence to initialise the terminal for EMACS
 #kich1  Another sequence to initialise the terminal.
 #lines  The number of lines on the screen to be used
 #rev
 #ri     The sequence to scroll the window up, text down
 #rs1    The sequence to restore the terminal after EMACS use
 #sgr0   The sequence to unset reverse video (only after the modeline)

-   (Currently the variables giving the sequences sent by the keyboard keys
-    are not readable/writable under EMACS but may be changed by recompilation of terminal.c
-   )
+In Unix EMACS uses the command infocmp to read the keyboard codes.

  The .rc Functions
  -----------------